 Everything is in flux right now.
 Change has become the new norm.
-People watch the news on a daily, sometimes hourly basis to see what new changes are to be announced.
+People watch the news daily, sometimes hourly, to see what recent changes are to be announced.
 Shop entrances are plastered with signs directing you to their new social etiquette.

 When you think about it, change has always been the norm.
-Everything is always changing.
+Everything is constantly changing.
 The difference with the current situation is that many of the recent developments are more cultural.
-In particular, it is important to realise how much we are being bombarded with messaging about it.
+In particular, it is essential to realise how much we are being bombarded with messaging about it.

 This constant intake of messages about how to shop, travel, work and communicate causes significant fatigue.
 From this fatigue comes a funny social dance.
 Person to person guidance at the doors of shops, retail assistants telling you what the procedure is upon entry.